 - Excessive movement, thinking and speaking

-Consequences of Vata Imbalance
+Consequences of Vata Dosha Imbalance

 An imbalance of the Vata Dosha can cause many health problems such as weakening of muscles, joint pains, headache, constipation, weight loss, cramps, convulsions, tremors, paralytic attacks, dryness of the skin, phobias, etc.

-Diet to Pacify Vata Dosha
+How to Pacify or Balance Vata Dosha

 One of the best ways to restore the balance of Vata is through diet.
 The tips mentioned below will help you balance your Vata with food.